4 min read

 Maybe.

-We also don’t shy away from real butter, cholesterol be damned.
-My husband trained in classical French cooking, and if there’s one thing I appreciate most from that kitchen style, it’s that fat isn’t the enemy.
+We also only use real butter, cholesterol be damned.
+My husband trained in classical French cuisine, and if there’s one thing I appreciate most from that kitchen style, it’s that fat isn’t the enemy.
 Flavor matters.

 The French don’t demonize food.
 They slow down.
 They eat real meals.
-They don’t live on protein bars and panic.
 I’m not trying to become Parisian, but I am trying to eat like a grown-ass adult who respects her food and her gut.

 If that’s clean eating, cool.
-But I just think of it as eating like a person again.
+But I just think of it as eating like a normal person.

 There is Cinnamon Toast Crunch in our pantry.
 There are sodas in the fridge.

 And guess what?
-I still eat some crap too.
-I love Peeps.
-Easter’s coming.
-There will be carnage.
+I still eat some crap sometimes.
+Like, I love Peeps.
+Love them.
+Easter’s coming soon, and there will be carnage.

-It took me decades to realize this doesn’t have to be all or nothing.
+It took me literal decades to realize this doesn’t have to be all or nothing.

 Real food and real fun can coexist.